StackVista/stackstate-docs/configure/logging/enable-logging.md

 ### StackState UI

-#### Checks
+#### Checks and propagation functions

-Note that logging can be enabled for a specific check, not a check function.
-You can find the ID of a check in the StackState UI.
+You can find the ID of a check or propagation function in the StackState UI.

 1. Click on a component to open the component details.
 2. Click on **...** and select **Show JSON**.
-3. Find the section for "checks"
+3. Find the section for `"checks"` or `"propagation"`.
-4. Find the check you want to set the logging level for and copy the value from the field `id`.
+4. Find the check or propagation functionyou want to set the logging level for and copy the value from the field `id`.

 ![Show JSON](/.gitbook/assets/v41_show-json.png)

-- Use the ID to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the check.
+- Use the ID to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the check or propagation funtion.

+{% hint style="info" %}
+Note that logging can be enabled for a specific check, not a check function.
+{% endhint %}

 ## See also